pinfirestudios/craft3-bugsnag/README.md

 ## Configuring craft3-bugsnag

-You will need to provide your API key defined as the BUGSNAG_API_KEY environmental variable or via the settings page.
+You will need to provide your API key and optionally the release stage via the settings page or via config/env files.
+The recommended way however is to copy src/config.php to /APP_ROOT/config/craft3-bugsnag.php, then either edit it directly, or add BUGSNAG_API_KEY to your .env file.
+For the release stage, if not set diretly, it will default to the CRAFT_ENVIRONMENT variable.

 ## Using craft3-bugsnag